buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSite.md

 ![IfcSite as part of a spatial structure](../../../../figures/ifcsite-spatialstructure.png)

-Figure SITECOMP &mdash; Site composition
+Figure SITECOMP — Site composition

 Figure SITELOC describes the heights and elevations of the _IfcSite_.
 It is used to provide the geographic longitude, latitude, and height above sea level for the origin of the site.
 The origin of the site is the local placement.